Just Before Dawn (1981 film): Reception

 Jim Davidson of The Pittsburgh Press panned the film upon its initial release, writing: "The only suspense in this appalling 1980 movie... lies in anticipating the who and when of the next stabbing", adding that "director Jeff Lieberman uses forest locations and a full set of dark filters that disguise the cheapness of the production".

-Jim Vorel of Paste magazine praised the film's use of location, writing: "This is a slasher film utterly defined by its uniquely mysterious and beautiful location, a factor that elevates a run-of-the-mill story into something truly unique... [the film] ofers up some of the more beautiful nature photography you’re ever going to see in a horror movie.
+Jim Vorel of Paste magazine praised the film's use of location, writing: "This is a slasher film utterly defined by its uniquely mysterious and beautiful location, a factor that elevates a run-of-the-mill story into something truly unique... [the film] offers up some of the more beautiful nature photography you’re ever going to see in a horror movie.
 Considering the low aims of this standard slasher plot, the result is almost unaccountably beautiful, just thanks to locations such as huge, cascading waterfalls and rickety rope bridges.
 Thematically, it lends power to the idea that this group of young people must pay for the crime of disrespecting the sanctity of this place, because this place looks worthy of somehow summoning a demented killer to it."

-TV Guide gave the film and unfavorable review, deeming it a "crushing disappointment from director Jeff Lieberman, whose Squirm (1976) and Blue Sunshine (1977) were two of the more interesting genre efforts of the 1970s" and comparing negatively to The Hills Have Eyes (1977).
+TV Guide gave the film an unfavorable review, deeming it a "crushing disappointment from director Jeff Lieberman, whose Squirm (1976) and Blue Sunshine (1977) were two of the more interesting genre efforts of the 1970s" and comparing negatively to The Hills Have Eyes (1977).

 Todd Martin from HorrorNews.net gave the film a positive review, praising the film's script, soundtrack, and bleak tone, calling it "one of the most underrated slasher flicks of all time".
 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade C+.
 In his review of the film, Schwwartz wrote: "Fans of slasher films should be drawn to the blood and gore that is so beautifully shot and is not as graphic as it could have been.
 If not a devotee of this genre, you will probably find it repulsive, slack and moronic".
 Justin Kerswell from Hysteria Lives! gave the film 4/5 stars, praising the film's acting, characters, cinematography, and direction, calling it "a superb film which stands head-and-shoulders above the usual backwoods slasher movie".

 AllMovie's review of the film was favorable, writing: "Anyone lucky enough to fish out a copy of director Jeff Lieberman's Just Before Dawn will certainly find themselves richly rewarded".